dwarvesf/playbook/design/ux-design.md

 - Profile
 - Problems

-#### User Story
+#### User story

 User stories are short, simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.
 They typically follow a simple template:

 - As a < type of user >, I want < some goal > so that < some reason >.

-#### User Journey Mapping
+#### User journey mapping

 User journey mapping visualizes how a user interacts with a product and allows designers to see a product from a user’s point of view.

 - **Context**: What is going on in users’ day when they engage with our product?
 Are they in a rush?
 Worried?
 Planning an adventure?
 - **Motivation**: What drives a user to interact with our product?
 What are they hoping to get out of it?
 Why are they using our product instead of a competitor’s - or nothing at all?
-- **Mental Models**: How does user conceive of the problem space that our product addresses?
+- **Mental models**: How does user conceive of the problem space that our product addresses?
 What concepts and connections come naturally to them, and what do they need to be taught?
-- **Pain Points**: What are the challenges users are facing?
+- **Pain points**: What are the challenges users are facing?
 Is our product helping them solve these or aggravating them?
 Are there any obstacles they have to use our product?

 Note the emotional state of users at each step of their journey.